-We will need to successfully complete at least two Phase 3 clinical trials and certain other clinical and nonclinical studies prior to our potential submission of an NDA for regulatory approval of fasedienol as an as needed, over time, treatment of anxiety in adults with SAD.
-For itruvone, at present, we believe we will need to complete at least one additional Phase 2B clinical study, two adequate and well-controlled Phase 3 clinical trials, as well as standard nonclinical and long-term clinical safety studies, as well as other smaller clinical studies prior to the potential submission of a NDA for regulatory approval of itruvone as a stand-alone rapid-onset treatment for MDD, or any other depression disorder.
-For AV-101, we believe we will need to complete our ongoing exploratory Phase 1B clinical study, two Phase 2 clinical studies, two adequate and well-controlled Phase 3 clinical trials, additional toxicology and other standard nonclinical and long-term clinical safety studies, as well as certain standard smaller clinical studies prior to the potential submission of an NDA for regulatory approval in any CNS indication.
+We will need to successfully complete at least two adequate and well-controlled Phase 3 clinical trials and certain other clinical and nonclinical studies prior to our potential submission of an NDA for regulatory approval of fasedienol as an acute treatment of anxiety in adults with SAD.
+For itruvone, at present, we believe we will need to complete at least one additional Phase 2B clinical study, at least two adequate and well-controlled Phase 3 clinical trials, as well as standard nonclinical and long-term clinical safety studies, as well as other smaller clinical studies prior to the potential submission of a NDA for regulatory approval of itruvone as a stand-alone rapid-onset treatment for MDD, or any other depression disorder.
+For AV-101, we believe we will need to complete, in collaboration with a third-party, at least two Phase 2 clinical studies, two adequate and well-controlled Phase 3 clinical trials, additional toxicology and other standard nonclinical and long-term clinical safety studies, as well as certain standard smaller clinical studies prior to the potential submission of an NDA for regulatory approval in any neuroscience indication.
 For PH15, PH80 and PH284, we are in the process of determining the work required to successfully complete the clinical and nonclinical development of each of these product candidates.
 Successful completion of our nonclinical and clinical trials is a prerequisite to submitting an NDA and, consequently, the ultimate approval required before commercial marketing of any product candidate we may develop.
 We do not know whether any of our future-planned nonclinical and clinical trials of any of our product candidates will be completed on schedule, if at all, as the commencement and completion of nonclinical and clinical trials can be delayed or prevented for a number of reasons, including, among others: